Jackson Hole Mountain Resort: History

 Before 1961, the area of the future resort was the Crystal Springs Girl Scout Ranch.
 Paul McCollister purchased the ranch and formed the Jackson Hole Ski Corporation in 1963 with partners Alex Morley and Gordon Graham.
 Construction began a year later, and Apres Vous mountain opened to the public the 1965-66 winter with 3 double chairlifts.
 Eagles rest, Teewinot, and Apres Vous.
 The original tram on Rendezvous opened on July 31, 1966; with capacity for 62 people and 1 conductor.
-It took between 8-12 minutes, depending on speed set, to reach the summit of Rendezvous Mountain at 10,450 ft.
+It took between 8–12 minutes, depending on speed set, to reach the summit of Rendezvous Mountain at 10,450 ft.
 The Aerial Tram officially opened to the skiing public Winter Season 1966/67.
 The Resort opened winter of 1965/66 and reigning Olympic gold medalist Josef "Pepi" Stiegler of Austria was hired that same year as ski school director.
 In 1992, McCollister sold his interests in the resort to John Kemmerer III.
 From there, the Kemmerer Family made multiple new changes to the resort, including new lifts, hotels, and new ski runs.

 Jackson Hole hosted World Cup ski races in the inaugural 1967 season, and again in 1970 and 1975.
 The most recent races in 1975 were downhills, won by Franz Klammer and Marie-Theres Nadig.

 The first national Powder 8 Championship was held at Jackson Hole in 1970.

 Avalanches

 Jackson Hole was the site of two in-bounds avalanches in late 2008, first on December 27 and another two days later on December 29.
 The first avalanche resulted in the death of skier David Nodine, one of three in-bound deaths in the American West in the 2008-09 ski season, the most since three skiers were killed at Alpine Meadows in 1976.
 The second avalanche occurred in the Headwall area and buried part of the Bridger Restaurant but resulted in no injuries.

-An in-bounds avalanche swept a longtime member of the ski patrol, Mark Wolling (known as Big Wally), off a cliff on January 6, 2010.
-Although he was rescued, he later died from his injuries.
-A double-black-diamond run in Cheyenne Bowl was named after Big Wally.
-It is marked on the trail map as Wally World.
-A set of flags lying on the run's fall line indicates where he was found.